Jacky9425/WeatherWebApp/README.md

 3. Able to recheck the current weather from the history
 4. Remove items from history
 5. If the input city or country being invalid, a message prompt will inform about it.

+## Extra

+1. This is a responsive web application.
+2. The default city and country is preset to Ipoh, MY, which is my hometown